 Gunite’s proven track record spans decades and all parts of the country (and globe).
 The key to its performance lies in its tensile strength—its ability to endure external force over time.

 Along with boasting an extremely high tensile fortitude, gunite brings something else to the table: flexibility.
 That’s right, being flexible makes gunite perform even better in a spa.

 The reason comes down to dirt—that is, shifting ground.
 Never entirely static, soil under and around a spa moves in place.
 It contracts and expands from factors like compaction, water intrusion, freezing and thawing, and dry conditions like drought.
 And of course, soil changes occur from earthquakes—even tiny ones we do not realize ever happened.

 The lesson here is that a spa shell needs to “give” and be able to “go with the flow.”
 The structure—as tough and solid as it is—must have a dual personality so it can move and expand—and do it all without cracking!

 Besides that, the gunite shell can handle the pressure that most any backyard can dish out.

 This is hugely important for commercial spas.
 There’s a reason it’s rare to see any spas made from something besides gunite at a hotel or resort.
-Businesses that own and maintain these properties know what works best and provides the most value.
+Businesses that own and maintain these properties know what works best and provides the most value for their lasting in-ground hot tub shells.
 They need facilities that can be used by scores of guests and still hold up their appearance, safety, and durability.